mscoutermarsh/blog/_posts/2018-4-14-highlightjs-with-webpacker-and-rails.md

 title: Highlight.js with Webpacker and Rails
 ---

-Key is: use the hightlightjs shim: https://github.com/components/highlightjs
+Key is: use the [hightlightjs shim](https://github.com/components/highlightjs).

-Install using yarn.
+Install it using yarn.
 ```
 yarn add highlightjs
 ```

-Inside application.js, add:
+Inside one of your packs (or application.js), add:
 ```
 import hljs from 'highlightjs'
 hljs.initHighlightingOnLoad();